 †RELT 130 Seventh-day Adventist Christianity [A: 3-0-0]3.
-Rotation: Arranged
+Rotation: Arranged specialization in religious studies.
+RELT 214 Worship [A: 3-0-0]3.

 An introduction to Christianity from a Seventh-day Adventist perspective.
-Not applicable to the major, minor or education specialization in religious studies.
+Not applicable to the major, minor or education